Mistakes That Make These Movies Better

 Allegedly, the team was inspired by the initial, truly unplanned scene and then used an extra to recreate more takes like it.
 We don't know if the mistake was the original unscripted scene or if it was one of the recreations, but we do know that regardless of which version is true, the mistake, directly or indirectly, made the movie much better.

 Daniel Craig emerging from the ocean in "Casino Royale" – it's an iconic scene that was never meant to happen.
-It certainly wasn't the plan to, with one lingering shot, reinvent the classic Bond character as a sex symbol for a new generation of audiences, but that's exactly what it did.
+It certainly wasn't the plan to, with one lingering shot, reinvent the classic Bond character as eye-candy for a new generation of audiences, but that's exactly what it did.
 The scene was featured in the trailer, and a still photo was used as promotional material.
 Fans even assumed the shot was a nod to Ursula Andress emerging from the sea in the original Bond movie, "Dr. No" from 1962.
 If only all mistakes turned out this well.

 So how does something this great happen by accident?
 The original story Craig gave was that he was supposed to be swimming, but the water there was unexpectedly shallow due to the presence of a sand shelf in the area, so he stood up and walked off.
 In a later interview, he added that it was because he thought that he looked stupid "pretending to be cool by swimming," so he just stood up and walked off.
 So one of the most iconic shots of Daniel Craig's James Bond ended up not only being an accident but a result of him "throwing in the beach towel" on a particular acting choice.